A free, open-source, globally-available tool for synthesis screening

 Our Work: creating a common global baseline for synthesis screening

-- Start screening in compliance with national and international requirements
+- Start screening in compliance with national and international requirements across over 50 countries

 If you have any questions or would like assistance getting started, please get in touch with our team at screening@ibbis.bio.